 - Ignoring Nuance: Recognize that negative prefixes can convey subtle shades of meaning.
 Pay attention to the context and consider the potential implications of different prefix choices.

 - Confusing with Other Prefixes: Be aware that other prefixes may resemble negative prefixes in appearance but possess different meanings.
-For example, the prefix "anti-" also conveys negation but carries a distinct connotation of opposition.
+As an example, the prefix "anti-" also conveys negation but carries a distinct connotation of opposition.

 By avoiding these common pitfalls, you can harness the power of negative prefixes with greater confidence and accuracy.